Oceanside Museum of Art

-Oceanside Museum of Art is a fine arts museum located at 704 Pier View Way, Oceanside, California in northern San Diego County, California.
-The museum began holding exhibits in 1995, with a dedicated facility opening on October 6, 1997.
-It is housed in two buildings designed by Irving Gill and Frederick Fisher, modernist architects from southern California.
+Oceanside Museum of Art is a fine arts museum in Oceanside, California.
+It began holding exhibits in 1995, with a dedicated facility opening on October 6, 1997.
+The museum is housed in two buildings designed by Irving Gill and Frederick Fisher, modernist architects from Southern California.

-The museum houses art focused on works by contemporary artists of southern California.
+The museum houses art focused on works by contemporary artists of Southern California.
 Works exhibited include paintings, sculptures, furniture, art quilts and fiber designs, and glass.
 The museum also hosts or sponsors classes, lectures, tours, concerts, films, events, and chartered travel to other cultural art exhibits.
-The museum typically features over a dozen modern and contemporary art exhibitions each year, including exhibits at other community locations.

-The museum's 20,020 square foot facility includes 9,128 square feet of gallery space.
+The 20,020 square foot facility includes 9,128 square feet of gallery space.
+It typically features over a dozen modern and contemporary art exhibitions each year, including exhibits at other community locations.
 The museum attracts 25,000 visitors each year, including 4,000 students who participate in programs.

 Exhibits and activities

 In 2014, special exhibitions included "Spitting in the Wind," a collection of works by four contemporary artists, John Baldessari, Richard Allen Morris, Robert Matheny and the late Russell Baldwin.

 In 2015, the museum housed over 100 works of art from "Project PAINT: The Prison Arts INiTiative", an arts program providing prisoners with a safe opportunity to explore and express themselves.
 The curator noted that arts programs reduce violence in prisons and lower the number of returning prisoners.